MY COLOR OBSESSION CONFESSION

 Hello beautiful world of fellow crafters!
 My name is Amber Beltran, and I live, eat (Not literally, but sometimes I wish I could!), breathe and sleep all things soap-related!
 If you’re reading this, chances are you do too!
 We are “comrades in craft”, sisters and brothers in bubbles!
 When Carrie Thornsbury contacted me and asked if I’d be interested in contributing to this wonderful blog, I didn’t hesitate to answer with an enthusiastic, “YES!”.
 As I sat down with my little notebook, brainstorming ideas and topics I could write about, one in particular jumped out at me, as it’s a topic I’m passionate about: color blending!

 I positively love colors, and my infatuation with micas (and subsequent addiction to them) runs deep within my Klein Blue veins!
 When I look at a beautiful mica, I see so much more than just a color… I see the possibilities of color schemes.
 I see blends and different color combinations.
-I see inspiration for soapy themes, and I contemplate fragrances that would pair perfectly with how a specific color makes me feel.
+I see inspiration for soapy themes, and I contemplate fragrances which would pair perfectly with how a specific color makes me feel.

 For a crafter to have a whole menagerie of different color possibilities at their creative disposal, only a few, key colors are actually needed.
 By having a few, choice, staple colors on-hand, one has the potential to create a plethora of different color blends.
 But this is where my confession comes in… I am a self-proclaimed “blend-a-holic”!
 I absolutely love taking one mica color and blending it with others to create something entirely new!
-At the same time, however, my love and obsession for colors makes it impossible for me to stop at just having a few, staple colors on-hand.
+At the same time however, my love and obsession for colors makes it impossible for me to stop at just having a few, staple colors on-hand.
 I enjoy the creativity of blending, but I also love having many other colors readily available to me with which to work with (I am a creature of creativity and ease)!

 For this, my very first Nurture Soap blog post, I wanted to challenge myself.
 I wanted to see if I could take just one main “focus color”, and through the magic of blending, use it to create an array of different colors within the same soap batch.
 But which mica to choose?
 The answer was easy: “My Red Obsession” mica!